-Users who are only interested in using the Gini index can use the variable named gini_std.
 This variable includes estimates based on the originally reported values2 that have been adjusted for the sake of comparability over time and across countries.

-This variable contains information for the largest possible number of country and years (2,383 observations) but, in some cases, provides fewer information about the distribution (only the Gini index).
+This series contains information for the largest possible number of country and years (2,588 observations) but, in some cases, provides fewer information about the distribution (only the Gini index).